 17 Tips On How To Write A Good Personal Statement

-Do you want to know how to write a good personal statement that sells?
+Do you wish to know how to write a good personal statement that sells?
 This article is here to help you.

-I would share with you some personal statement tips that have gotten people I know (including I) accepted to the best Universities in the world –some of them even on full scholarships.
+I will share with you some personal statement tips that have gotten people I know (including myself), accepted into the best Universities in the world, with some of them even on full scholarships.

 Why do schools ask for personal statements from applicants?
 Alternatively, what is the core aim of a personal statement?

 Tips on how to write a good personal statement